 In three days of Study Tour you benefit from years of our experience.
 In this short time we take you to the right places to see a wide range of different aspects of design.
 We spend time in both Assen and Groningen and demonstrate many different aspects of good cycling infrastructure as well as showing what does not work and demonstrating why this is the case.

-The next open study tour will take place between the 1st and 3rd of September 2015.
-This tour requires that you travel to Assen on August 31st and start your journey home on Friday 4th.
+The next public Study Tour will take place between the 3rd and 5th of November 2015.
+This tour requires that you travel to Assen on November 2nd and start your journey home on Friday 6th.
 Refer to booking details below.